 Are you hearing knocking sounds when the water is running or when you turn on a cold water tap?
 Such problems can occur because of high water pressure.
 If the flow rate of water in a pipe exceeds a particular level, the flow moves from a steady flow to a turbulent one.
 In other words, when water passes through a pipe too quickly, it starts to bounce off the enclosure into itself, shaking the pipe.
 A shaking pipe can jar against other adjacent pipes or walls, producing the knocking sound you hear.

 You can monitor your house's incoming water pressure by attaching a water pressure test gauge to a hose bib that's near the water main.
 Normal pressure is between 40 and 80 PSI.
 If your gauge reads a higher pressure, you will need a plumbing service to add, replace or modify your house's pressure reading valve.

 Incidental Loud Banging Sounds Even When All the Taps Are Turned Off

 Have you noticed loud banging noises that occur randomly in the morning or evening, even when the water is not running?
 The most likely reason for such incidental knocking noises is sediment build-up in the water heater.
 The noise may be so loud that the reverberations make it appear like the knocking sound is being produced by the pipes in the walls.

 Usually, the sound is steam bubbles coming from the sediments that have accumulated at the base of your water heater.
 It is similar to how covered boiling water in a pot begins to push up the top.
 The water heater tank's heating element is situated at the base, straight where sediments settle and mix with water.

-The sediment build-up problem can be fixed through flushing the water heater.
-You should call in a professional plumbing service, because they have the right tools and knowledge to do the job correctly.
+The sediment build-up problem can be fixed by flushing the water heater.
+You should call in a professional plumbing service because they have the right tools and knowledge to do the job correctly.

 Do You Need Help from an Expert Plumbing Service in Rosenberg, TX?